Anna Le Moine

 Anna Maria Le Moine (born 30 October 1973 as Anna Bergström; also formerly known as Anna Svärd), is a Swedish curler.
-At the 2006 Winter Olympics in Turin, Italy, she was the lead for the Swedish team who won the gold-medal.
+At the 2006 Winter Olympics in Turin, Italy and 2010 Winter Olympics in Vancouver, Canada, she was the lead for the Swedish team who won the gold-medal.
 She lives in Stockholm, and plays for Härnösands CK, Härnösand.

 Le Moine starred, as well as her teammates, in the videoclip "Hearts on Fire" by the Swedish metal band HammerFall.

 In 2004 she was inducted into the Swedish Curling Hall of Fame.